 So how do you get back in control of your schedule and accomplish more in the process?
 Here are six productivity boosts to help you get more done.

 1. Take regular breaks

-While it can often seem like you are ‘too busy’ to take a break, the truth is you are too busy not to.
-Your concentration and cognitive function start to decline without regular breaks.
+While it can often seem like you are ‘too busy’ to take a break the truth is you are too busy not to.
+You concentration and cognitive function starts to decline without breaks.
 Simply by giving yourself a 5-15mins break to refresh can give you the mental boost and space you need to tick off more tasks on your to-do list.

 2. Apply the 90-minute rule